1901 Toronto municipal election: Board of Control

 The Toronto Board of Control was elected by Toronto City Council from among its members.
-The number of Controllers was increased from thee to four, in addition to the Mayor who chairs the Board.
+The number of Controllers was increased from three to four in the previous year, in addition to the Mayor who chairs the Board.
 At the first council meeting following the general election, four Conservatives were chosen.
 Aldermen Sheppard, Frame and Lamb were chosen on the first ballot and Aldermen Hubbard was chosen on the second, beating out Alderman Graham.

 Plebiscites

 A plebiscite was held on putting the municipal gas plant into public ownership and operation.
 Despite the plebiscite passing, the new Howland administration cancelled the project.